Julian, California: Transportation

 Access to Julian is limited to three major roads.
-The northern access is via State Route 79, which ultimately links to various other roads and highways serving northern San Diego and southwestern Riverside counties, including Interstate 15.
-State Route 78 comes to Julian from the west, providing access to Ramona and Escondido.
-The eastern access is State Route 78, which descends the eastern slope of the mountains to intersect with State Route 86 in Imperial County; this is the least commonly used of the three routes.
-The southern access is State Route 79 through Cuyamaca Rancho State Park, which provides a link to Interstate 8.
+The northern access is via State Route 79, which ultimately links to various other roads and highways serving northern San Diego and southwestern Riverside counties, including I-15.
+SR 78 comes to Julian from the west, providing access to Ramona and Escondido.
+The eastern access is SR 78, which descends the eastern slope of the mountains to intersect with SR 86 in Imperial County; this is the least commonly used of the three routes.
+The southern access is SR 79 through Cuyamaca Rancho State Park, which then links to I-8.

+Public transportation includes bus service from either El Cajon or Borrego Springs, via San Diego Metropolitan Transit System on route #891.

 Attractions

-The California Wolf Center (CWC) lies 4 mi outside of Julian, and is the principal captive breeding facility for the endangered Mexican wolf (which, as of 2012, had fewer than 50 wild members of its species).
+The California Wolf Center lies 4 mi outside of Julian, and is the principal captive breeding facility for the endangered Mexican wolf (which, as of 2012, had fewer than 50 wild members of its species).
 Alaskan wolves have also been raised and studied at the facility.
 The California Wolf Center is managed in conjunction with the United States Forest Service but is financed entirely through private donations.